OdinsBeard82/interstellar-landing/README.md

 ## About Me

 I’m a developer working towards fullstack and backend roles.
-I build and dep
+I build and deploy backend APIs, and I’m focused on separating frontend and backend responsibilities, handling environment variables correctly, and deploying to cloud services.